mohamedalhasann/Haretna/README.md

 ---

-## 📋 What You Can Do
+## What You Can Do

 Report neighborhood issues
 Browse all reported problems
 Adopt issues and create volunteer events
 Sign up for cleanup events
 Pledge supplies to help projects
-✅ View community leaderboard
+View community leaderboard
-✅ See urgent issues needing adoption (14+ days old)
+See urgent issues needing adoption (14+ days old)

-Enjoy! 🌍